Functional Critics Are Essential for Actor-Critic: From Off-Policy Stability to Efficient Exploration: Methodology

-\paragraph{Parametrized Off-Policy Gradient.} The actor update sub-routine in our framework follows the policy gradient paradigm.
-However, a key distinction lies in how we compute the exact off-policy gradient: it can be derived directly from the learned functional critic $\hat{Q} (\pi_{\theta_t},s,a;\xi)$,
+\paragraph{Parametrized Off-Policy Gradient.} The actor update sub-routine in our framework follows the off-policy policy gradient formula~\eqref{eq-our-gradient-formula}, where the exact off-policy gradient can be derived directly from the learned functional critic $\hat{Q} (\pi_{\theta_t},s,a;\xi)$.

-Compared with prior approaches, as discussed in~\S\ref{sec-prob_def} around~\eqref{eq-policy-grad-full}, our formulation neither drops the second term as most empirical approaches, which introduces additional errors, nor relies on emphasis estimation as in \cite{imani2018off,zhang2020provably}, which brings further instability challenges.
-The simplicity of this exact off-policy gradient formula, again, shows the power of our proposed functional critic modeling.